BenjaminTzudiker/CKD_Database/readme.md

 ./Old SQL
 Contains the old Postgres files originally used to make the database, as well as a handful of miscellanious MySQL files not needed for normal operation.

+./Postgres/Create_LoadTables.sql
+The primary sql script, which will set up and load into the tables according to the data dictionary document.
+Written for PostgreSQL.

+./Postgres/Create_LoadTables_Clientside.sql
+The primary sql script, which will set up and load into the tables according to the data dictionary document.
+Written for PostgreSQL.
+This version of the script use the meta-command \copy that avoids some permissions issues.

 ./readme.md
 Markdown file that contains information on setting up and using the database.
 It also contains this sentence.